St. Thomas U's GOP chair appears on sex trafficking conspiracy charges

 Medina was previously identified as the alleged co-conspirator in jail documents after law enforcement in Okaloosa County, in Florida's Panhandle, arrested her on a charge of being a fugitive from justice.
 Her last known address was listed on Cretin Avenue in St. Paul, where St. Thomas is located.

-In a courtroom in Pensacola on Monday, Medina spoke sparingly, answering basic questions from Magistrate Judge Hope T. Cannon and stating her name and birth date for the record.
+In a courtroom in Pensacola, Fla., on Monday, Medina spoke sparingly, answering basic questions from Magistrate Judge Hope Cannon and stating her name and birthdate for the record.

 She waived her right to an identification hearing, in turn acknowledging that she is the person named in the charges, and said she has retained a private defense attorney to represent her.
 She will be transferred to Minnesota — the district in which she is charged — for future court proceedings.

-Medina has not entered a plea, which is typical in this early stage of court proceedings.
-Victims of her alleged conspiracy were listening to the hearing via teleconference.
+Medina has not entered a plea, which is typical at this stage.
+Victims of the alleged conspiracy were listening to the hearing via teleconference.

 Medina is charged with seven counts of obstruction of justice, sex trafficking and conspiracy to commit sex trafficking of underage victims, according to the indictment, which does not provide a detailed account of the allegations.
 Lazzaro faces 10 charges related to trafficking minors and obstruction.